“I’m okay,” I said, taking a gulping breath.

 “Well, okay then.
 Let me know if you want me to take you to the clinic.”

 I nodded.
 I couldn’t afford to go to the doctor.
 I’d never had insurance – preexisting conditions, you know.
-It was probably just a bad case of bronchitis.
+It was probably just a bad case of bronchitis, but luckily I could go to an online Canadian Pharmacy to find medicines for this.
 I could live with that.
-I wasn’t going to mess this up for myself.

 May,* the head counselor of the women, continued to lead the three of us in step study.
 The newest group of girls at the Ranch, we were still only on step one.
 As much as I tried to listen, I couldn’t focus on anything but pulling in enough air.

 Afterwards, I went upstairs to lie down.
 I’d been up all night coughing, and cough syrup wasn’t allowed at the Ranch because of the alcohol content.
 Being on my back for about five minutes, I discovered, made the coughing worse – my chest rattled, my breathing grew soupy.
 I tried to think about my options, but everything in the room swam about as I focused on air in, air out.
 Can’t go to the doctor.
 Can’t pay for it.

 Pretty soon I started quaking, alternately shivering and twitching as my muscles and lungs told me hospital.
 Hospital.
 I heard whispers in the hall, girls talking on the phone

 No, she didn’t make it down to dinner…yeah she doesn’t look good.

 An hour later, Jen brought in a grocery bag.
 “May got you some soup.
 You’ve got to eat.”

 “I’m not hungry,” I muttered, but then tried to eat some anyway because it was such a thoughtful gesture.